Two Paths

 For Individuals

-Available as an optional cohort add-on.
-MS360 provides a feedback layer during your development — supporting awareness without creating dependency.
+MS360 is built into every cohort — a feedback layer that runs alongside your development, supporting awareness without creating dependency.
 You use it as a mirror, then set it down.

 For Teams